comp350spring2021/websiteRepo/README.md

 Where the subdirectory anme is the name of a directory within your `static` directory.

 ## Building the Website

+Checkout my [Hugo tutorial here](HugoTutorial.md) for an in depth view of how to use this repository.

 In order to view how the website will look once generated, you can use the command `hugo server -D`.
 This will make the webserver availabe on the local host  on port 1313 by default.
 If you are satisfied with the way that your website looks, you can use command `hugo` to generate all of the HTML, CSS, and Javascript for your website, All of these files are placed within the `public/` directory.

 The public directory, is not present within this repository because it was added to the `.gitignore` file.